-This was the digital wave, which swept away the undying devotion to cash-oriented method of making payments in India.
+This was the digital wave, which swept away the undying devotion to the cash-oriented method of making payments in India.
 The same is quite evident in a finding, which reveals that India has gone up by more than 50% in terms of indulging in digital transactions.

 Fraud Prevention Practices are taking a Toll on Fraud Schemes

 With the rise in the complexity of fraud schemes, there is a simultaneous rise in the ways to combat the same.
-This implies that “minimizing potential frauds” is as imperative as bringing innovation in digital sector.
+This implies that “minimizing potential frauds” is as imperative as bringing innovation in the digital sector.
 It is the same technology that brings innovation, is changing payments’ mechanism for the better and, is also continuously introducing ways to combat digital payments’ related frauds.
-Having mentioned that, let’s take a look at some of the many ways in which technology is keeping fraud related interventions at bay-
+Having mentioned that, let’s take a look at some of the many ways in which technology is keeping fraud-related interventions at bay-

 Growing Banking practices

 It is without a doubt that the banking practices are growing by leaps and bounds in India.
-It is more so ever since demonetisation.
-With the help of various government initiatives to make people understand the benefits of banking, majority of the people in country have shifted toward digital methods of making payments.
+It is more so ever since demonetization.
+With the help of various government initiatives to make people understand the benefits of banking, the majority of the people in the country have shifted toward digital methods of making payments.
 Be it shopping online, or at a brick and mortar store, masses have drastically shifted toward opting for making payments digitally instead of in cash.
-According to Economic Times, here is how online banking has made its way into the ecosystem-
+According to the Economic Times, here is how online banking has made its way into the ecosystem-

 Source: Economic Times